-FROG STREET is a comprehensive, scientifically research-based early childhood curriculum that provides successful learning experiences for teachers and children.
+FROG STREET Infant/Toddler, Three's and Pre-K Curriculum is a comprehensive, scientifically research-based early childhood curriculum that provides successful learning experiences for teachers and children.
 FROG STREET Early Childhood Curriculum is aligned with state and national standards including the National Association for the Education of Young Children (NAEYC), the Head Start Outcomes Frameworks, and the Texas Pre-Kindergarten Guidelines.